microsoft/playwright/docs/src/browsers.md

 ## Update Playwright regulary

-By keeping your Playwright version up to date you will be able to test your app on the latest browser versions and catch failures before the latest browser version is released to the public.
+By keeping your Playwright version up to date you will be able to use new features and test your app on the latest browser versions and catch failures before the latest browser version is released to the public.

 ```bash js
 # Update playwright